Linear Regression from Strategic Data Sources: Model Description

+\paragraph{Main Assumptions.} Throughout our analysis, we make the following two assumptions: \begin{assumption} The disclosure costs $c_i:\R_+\to \R_+$, $i\in N$, are non-negative, continuous, non-decreasing and convex. \end{assumption} \begin{assumption} The scalarization $F:S_{++}^\ndim\to \R_+$ is non-negative, continuous, increasing in the positive semidefinite order, and convex. \end{assumption}

-The monotonicity and convexity assumptions in Assumptions~\ref{privacyassumption} and \ref{estimationassumption} are standard and natural.
-Increasing $\lambda_i$ (i.e., decreasing the noise added by the individual) leads to a higher privacy cost.
-In contrast, increasing $\lambda_i$ can only decrease the estimation cost: this is because decreasing the noise of an individual also decreases the variance in the positive semidefinite sense (as the matrix inverse is a PSD-decreasing function).
-Note that it is possible to relax Assumptions~\ref{privacyassumption} and \ref{estimationassumption} (in particular, amend the twice-continuous differentiability assumption) without affecting most of our results, at the expense of an increased technical complexity in our proofs.
-We therefore focus on the above two assumptions for the sake of simplicity.
+The monotonicity assumptions in Assumptions~\ref{privacyassumption} and \ref{estimationassumption} are standard and natural.
+Increasing the precision $\lambda_i$ leads to a higher disclosure cost.
+In contrast, increasing $\lambda_i$ can only decrease the estimation cost: this is because decreasing the variance of an agent's provided perturbed variable also decreases the variance in the positive semidefinite sense (as the matrix inverse is a PSD-decreasing function).